-- The composition of compensation shall guarantee independence so that these Officers can suitably demonstrate their general management supervisory function, etc. - Compensation shall be sufficient to secure qualified persons both from within the Company and from outside. - (2) Decision-making policies on base compensation for individual Directors who are not Audit & Supervisory Committee members
+- The composition of compensation shall guarantee independence so that these Officers can suitably demonstrate their general management supervisory function, etc. - Compensation shall be sufficient to attract and retain qualified persons both from within the Company and from outside. - (2) Decision-making policies on base compensation for individual Directors who are not Audit & Supervisory Committee members